Berliner Gesellschaft für Anthropologie, Ethnologie und Urgeschichte: Archive

 The archive of the BGAEU holds historical archival material on the activities of the society and on the history of the scientific disciplines it represents.
 It preserves the estates of important personalities such as Arthur Baessler, Hans Grimm, Rudolf Virchow and Alfred Maaß, as well as extensive collections of original historical photographs, which are in the care of the Ethnological Museum Berlin, the Museum of Asian Art Berlin and the Museum of European Cultures.

 The archive is located in the Archaeological Centre of the Berlin State Museums and is open to the public by appointment.
 The head of the archive is Nils Seethaler.

 Rudolf Virchow Collection

 The Society owns an internationally outstanding collection of physical-anthropological specimens.
 It bears Rudolf Virchow's name, as it was largely compiled during Virchow's lifetime and at his instigation.
 It includes skulls and other skeletal parts from numerous non-European countries and partly also from Europe.
 Most of the items in the collection date from the 19th century.
 There are also archaeological finds, particularly from Egypt, Europe and Latin America.

 In the past, representatives of the BGAEU have been accused of handling parts of the anthropological collection uncritically and avoiding the post-colonial discourse in public.
 Under the chairmanship of Elke Kaiser since 2020, however, a critical and transparent approach to the specialist community has increasingly prevailed, especially with regard to those parts of the anthropological collection that originate from non-archaeological and presumably colonial contexts.
-The Society is in close contact with representatives from various countries of origin and pursues an offensive strategy of restitution.
-Since then, human remains from the BGAEU collection have been returned to countries such as Hawaii and Japan.
-The Society's work focuses on questions of provenance research and the critical appraisal of the origins of the osteological collection.
-This policy will be continued under the current chairman, Raiko Krauß.